ExoOnix/OnixOS/data/docs/concepts/opm.md

         - doc
             - YourPackage
                 - docs.html
-##### pkgbuild
+##### opmbuild

-To use the pkgbuild tool, enter pkgbuild in your package working directory and it will guide you through a set of promps to turn your package into a .opm file.
+To use the opmbuild tool, enter opmbuild in your package working directory and it will guide you through a set of promps to turn your package into a .opm file.

 ##### Manual Creation